Frequently Asked Questions

-Support care refers to the wide range of healthcare services provided to support the work of primary and specialty providers You do not need a referral to see a support provider.
-However, in order to receive in-network benefits, the support provider must be in the UMP Plus – UW Medicine ACN network or contracted with Regence BlueShield.
+Support care refers to the wide range of healthcare services provided to support the work of primary and specialty providers.
+You do not need a referral to see a support provider.
+However, in order to receive in-network benefits, the support provider must be in the UMP Plus – UW Medicine ACN network or in the support network with Regence BlueShield.

 Following are examples of support providers: